Thank you for your interest in amplifying our story!

 In this page, you will find our brand values, assets, and media mentions.
 For press inquiries, more images, and video assets, please reach out to firstname.lastname@example.org.

-Hello!
+Hello, Kumusta?
 My name is Jovie Galit and I am the founder of Pinay Collection!
-I am a multifaceted creator whose work lies in the intersectionalities of art, entrepreneurship, and social justice.

-I'd like to thank you for being here, for supporting our movement, for resonating with our stories.
-Salamat for believing in the work of an Immigrant Pinay, for believing in our joy and sense of freedom that comes with the strength of owning our struggles and identities.
-I hope that you feel seen, valued, and represented in these pieces.
+Salamat, thank you, for being here, for supporting our movement.
+Salamat for believing in the work of an immigrant Pinay, for believing in our joy and hopes for collective freedom.
+I hope that you feel seen and represented in these pieces.
 And I hope that you know that you have a community in us, regardless of where you are.

 Maraming salamat, Kapatid.